thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

     create_release_files.py -o liveboard -e test -r test_release_1 import_release_files.py -o liveboard -e test -r test_release_1

+## Getting Started
+You'll need to have currently supported version of Python 3 installed (3.7+).

+1. Download all the files in this GitHub sub-directory to your machine (they do not use any of the other files in the wider repository).

+2. Install the latest versions of the 'thoughtspot_tml' and 'thoughtspot_rest_api-v1' modules from pip:

+    pip install thoughtspot-rest-api-v1 --upgrade
+    pip install thoughtspot-tml --upgrade

+3. Create a directory on disk for the 'dev' TML files to be placed in by the 'download_tml.py' script.
+You will specify this directory with the 'git_directory' property in the 'thoughtspot_release_config.toml' file.

+4. Create a directory on disk to be the root directory the 'release' TML files to written to.
+You will specify this directory with the 'releases_directory' property in the 'thoughtspot_release_config.toml' file.

+5. Decide where you want the parent:child GUID map JSON file to be created (the scripts will create and maintain this file, you just decide on a location).
+You will specify this directory with the 'parent_child_guid_map_file' property in the 'thoughtspot_release_config.toml' file.

+For version control, enable Git or your preferred source control system on the directories that you've created.
+The 'git_directory' is the most important one to enable version control on, as it contains TML from the 'dev' environment.
+Release files can be considered temporary and may be generated new for any number of reasons.

 ## thoughtspot_release_config.toml
 The 'thoughtspot_release_config.toml' is the shared configuration file for all the command line scripts.
 It configures overall file system details and environment details for 'dev' ThoughtSpot instance.